‘Nurturing Individual Excellence’

 In Year 1, the children will bring home books related to our Read, Write Inc. programme.
 These books need to be returned on the following Monday so new ones can be issued.
 Please return them in the Read, Write Inc. folder provided.

-The children are encouraged to take books home from our new school library.
-We will have our library time on Wednesday so library books should be returned on this day.
+The children are also encouraged to take books home from our school library.
+We will have our library time on Thursday so library books should be returned on this day.
 The library books can be identified by the 'Excalibur Library' sticker on the back cover.

 Are you ready for some extra home learning?